JonnathanDG/LinkedList/README.md

   I finally understand how to check the commits in github...
 I just removed all code that was comment it out :) now looks better :D

+  October 2, 2018 Third entry

+  ...
+I was in the wrong repository... now Insert and sorting methods are updated